Markz878/ChessChampion/README.md

 Project hosted at https://chesschampion.azurewebsites.net

-Due to poor hosting the chess engine won't be able to calculate a move on time, but locally and using a better hosting works fine.
+Due to free(poor) hosting the chess engine might not be able to calculate a move on time, but locally and using a better hosting the AI works fine.